DMARC

 ### Invalid DMARC Domain

-A checker says the DMARC domain is not valid.
+A DMARC checker says the DMARC domain is not valid.
 DMARC is checked on the domain subscribers see in the From address, not on a full URL, an email address, or an email delivery service dashboard link.

 1. Look at the From address you plan to use for sending.

-2. Copy only the domain after the `@`, such as `example.com`.
+2. Copy only your domain from after the `@`, such as `example.com`.

 3. Do not include `https://`, `www.`, page paths, spaces, or the mailbox name before the `@`.

-5. If no DMARC record is found, add the TXT record at `_dmarc.yourdomain.com` in the DNS provider for that same domain.
+5. If the DMARC checker does not find a DMARC record, add the TXT record at `_dmarc.yourdomain.com` in the DNS provider for that same domain.

 ### Missing DMARC Record